 Anyway, I’d like one of you to have some doughnut fun at home, so Ash is letting me give away a copy of her book, Baked Doughnuts For Everyone(plus a dope set of measuring spoons)!
 All ya gotta do is tell me what your favourite doughnut is in the comments.
 Mine?
 The grapefruit and candied ginger one from Pies ‘n’ Thighs in Brooklyn ranks pretty high.
 Prior to that, I was more of a classic raspberry jelly-filled kinda gal.
 But I promise if you bake me any of the goodies from Ash’s book, I’ll pretty much be your bestie for life.
 Yep, they’re that good.
 I’ll close the giveaway next Monday (the 28th), so tell me about your faves, people!
 (Note: giveaway is open to US, Canada + UK residents only) THE GIVEAWAY IS NOW CLOSED, PEEPS :)

-vegan + GF maple doughnuts with salted almond butter glaze from Baked Doughnuts for Everyone by Ashley McLaughlin
+From Baked Doughnuts for Everyone by Ashley McLaughlin

-serves: makes 8-10
+SERVES: makes 8-10

 1/2 cup oat flour